 Medical Radiologic Technology Schools in Wisconsin

-In 2020-2021, 73 students earned their Medical Radiologic Technology/Science - Radiation Therapist degrees in WI.
+98 students earned Medical Radiologic Technology/Science - Radiation Therapist degrees in Wisconsin in the 2021-2022 year.

 In this state, Medical Radiologic Technology is the 56th most popular major out of a total 170 majors commonly available.